jwtk/jjwt/README.md

 ## Supported Features

-* Creating and parsing plaintext JWTs
+* Creating and parsing plaintext compact JWTs

-* Creating and parsing digitally signed JWTs (aka JWSs) with the following algorithms:
+* Creating and parsing digitally signed compact JWTs (aka JWSs) with the following algorithms:
     * HS256: HMAC using SHA-384
     * HS384: HMAC using SHA-384
     * HS512: HMAC using SHA-512